lilmond/sudos/docs/usage.md

 Type: INTEGER

 ## Examples
-So if you're having trouble figuring out how to use SuDOS, try using the example commands below!
+So if you're having trouble figuring out how to use SuDOS, try using the example command below.

 ### Basic
 This is the easiest way of using SuDOS.
-Take note that this won't use proxies and will use your real own IP address for the attack and your IP may get blocked by your target.

 Required Parameters: URL
 ```